Security Engines - Compromised Account (Anomaly) Detection

 By default, these countries are Nigeria and China.
 The Allow-List allows you to ignore events from either of these two countries.

-Suspicious Geo Location
+Suspicious Geo Location (Impossible Travel)

 This anomaly detects possible credential theft and use from another location.
 It detects the frequent login and email events from different locations, and alerts the administrator about what is likely to be another person operating from an account of a company employee.